jeroen1322/xml2htaccess/README.md

 Then press "Send".

 The script will run and display you a page with the HTACCESS data.
 Copy this and paste it in to the correct file.
 Or whatever you want to do with it.
 The output will be written to xml.html, on your server.
-This is handy if you need to get the data but don't want to run the script again.
-The file will be overwritten if the script runs.
+It will also be downloaded to your browser, as xml.html.

 #Planned improvements
 -Sanitize input